 The previous 5 equations gave tangential wind speed relative to the center of the tornado.
 But the tornado also moves horizontally (translates) with its parent thunderstorm.
-The total wind M{total} at any point near the tornado is the vector sum of the rotational wind M{tan} plus the translational wind M{tr} (Fig. 15.34).
-The max wind speed M{max} associated with the tornado is and is found on the right side of the storm (relative to its translation direction) for cyclonically (counterclockwise, in the Northern Hemisphere) rotating tornadoes.
+The total wind $M{total}$ at any point near the tornado is the vector sum of the rotational wind $M{tan}$ plus the translational wind $M{tr}$ (Fig. 15.34).
+The max wind speed $M{max}$ associated with the tornado is and is found on the right side of the storm (relative to its translation direction) for cyclonically (counterclockwise, in the Northern Hemisphere) rotating tornadoes.

 Most tornadoes rotate cyclonically.
 Less than 2% of tornadoes rotate the opposite direction (anticyclonically).
 This low percentage is due to two factors: (1) Coriolis force favors mesocyclones that rotate cyclonically, and (2) friction at the ground causes a turning of the wind with increasing height (Fig. 15.42, presented in a later section), which favors right-moving supercells in the Northern Hemisphere with cyclonically rotating tornadoes.

-Either of two tornado damage scales can be used to classify the severity of tornadoes.
-One is the TORRO (T) scale, developed by the Tornado and Storm Research Organization in Europe.
-The other is the Fujita (F) scale, developed by Ted Fujita, and adopted by the US National Weather Service.
+One tornado damage scale was devised by the Tornado and Storm Research Organization in Europe, and is called the TORRO scale (T).
+Another scale was developed for North America by Ted Fujita, and is called the Fujita scale (F).